jevonmao/PermissionsSwiftUI/README.md

 ## Additional Information
 Here is a list of all permissions PermissionsSwiftUI already supports/will support.
 By the 0.0.1 beta release, PermissionsSwiftUI will have all 12 iOS system permissions built in.
 Yup, even the newest `tracking` permission for iOS 14 so you can stay on top of your game.
 All permissions in PermissionsSwiftUI come with a default name, description, and a stunning Apple native SF Symbols icon.
 Stay tuned!
 <img align="center" src="https://github.com/jevonmao/PermissionsSwiftUI/blob/main/Resources/All-permissions-card.png" alt="A card of all the permissions" width="100%">
+## Acknowledgement
+SPPermissions is in large a SwiftUI remake of famous Swift library **[SPPermissions](https://github.com/varabeis/SPPermissions)** by @verabeis.
+SPPermissions was initially created in 2017, and today on GitHub has over 4000 stars.
+PermissionsSwiftUI aims to deliver a just as beautiful and powerful library in SwiftUI.
+If you `star ★` my project PermissionsSwiftUI, be sure to checkout the original project SPPermissions where I borrowed the UI Design, some parts of README.md page, and important source code references along the way.
 ## License
 PermissionsSwiftUI is created by Jingwen (Jevon) Mao and licensed under the [MIT License](https://jingwen-mao.mit-license.org)